felixhelix/customMetadata/README.md

 Changes to original version:
 - updated the code to work with OJS/OPS 3.3
-- added a filter to allow for metadata only to apply to certain sections
+- added a filter to allow for metadata only to apply to certain sections (incl. a corresponding database field)
-- automatic creation of the required database table with schema.xml
+- automatic creation of the required database table
 - Use $customField->getType() to switch between templates input/textarea
-- Field labels and description only showing a translation string
+- added a required option (incl. a corresponding database field)
+- added a tab under "website" which - for now - shows the custom metadata settings
+- removed fields from the database table used for localization, label and description

-As for the last one: This was due to the software interpreting label and description values in the metadata template as translation keys.
-The solution was to treat the field values as such and add the translations to the .loc file.
+As for the localization: OJS/OPS 3.3 interprets label and description values in the metadata template as translation keys.
+So field labels and descriptions have to go in the .loc file.
+Examples are included.

-TODO: support multilingual input.
-Would require custom_metadata_settings table and some changes
+TODO: support multilingual input
 TODO: backend UI to setup fields
-TODO: input validation
-TODO: option to set fields as required